wlw-benjaminbraendli/Server_observer/README.md

 This file gives the website the look.
 There are only 3 classes, but this site uses not many more.

 ### js/smoothie.js
 This script is from the smoothichart project.
-It is the original file, so it could be replaced with a differen version from their repository, but it it is only testet with the version in this repository.
+It is the original file, so it could be replaced with a different version from their repository, but it it is only tested with the version in this repository.

 ### js/server.js
 This file is used to read the list of the servers and to handle changes of the current observed server.